thetherington/process-mon/README.md

     - __elastichost__: IP address of the inSITE system containing the Elasticsearch instance.
     - __services__: A list of processes to test for.
 Multiple processes can be listed in this array, and they can take on multiple formats to control how the processes are found and tracked.

-      The following formats are supported and is explained using the above __"services": []__ examples:
+      The following formats are supported, and is explained using the above __"services": []__ examples:

       1. __nginx__: locates and tracks together and/or individually group of PIDs with process names containing the word "nginx".
-The service will be called "nginx" and can also have additional sub services named after their matched process names.
+The service will be called "nginx", and can also have additional sub services named after their matched process names.

       2. __mysqld>>strict__: locates and tracks together a group of PIDs with a process name using the exact phrase "mysqld".
 The service will be named "mysqld"

       3. __python2.7::eventd__: locates and tracks __individually__ all PIDs with a process name having the exact phrase "python2.7" AND the cmdline arguments containing the word "eventd".
-The service will be named "eventd" and can contain sub services named after the full command line arguments.
+The service will be named "eventd", and can contain sub services named after the full command line arguments.

       4. __javaw.exe??VistaLinkProServer__: locates and tracks together a group of PIDs with a process name having the exact phrase "javaw.exe" AND the cmdline arguments containing the word "VistaLinkProServer".
-The service will be named "VistaLinkProServer" and will not have any sub services.
+The service will be named "VistaLinkProServer", and will not have any sub services.
+        **NOTE** This method is sometimes needed if the process cmdline argument string is longer than 1024 characters.

     Below are optional configuration parameters which can be used to run the module:

     - __timesync_enable__: Set to _True_ to let the script detect what the local time is of the probe
     - __refresh__: Value in seconds to refresh the timesync feature to relock to the probe local time.
 86400 = every 24 hours.
     - __query_window__: Time in seconds to detect when a process is no longer running from a running state.
 This realistically cannot be less than 45 seconds based on how the probe reports data.

+9. Save changes, then restart the poller program.

 ## Testing: